 Remarks: Assessing Squad officer raised the issue of the wrong classification of goods.
 Further, for such offence raised a detention notice and collected tax along with the penalty.

 Squad officer can detain the goods to prepare papers with respect to any issue included like the wrong classification of goods.
-So to hand over the papers to the jurisdictional evaluating officer that is eligible to take the final action.
+So to hand over the papers to the jurisdictional evaluating officer that is eligible to take the final action of GST case judgement.